robdrimmie/imtg/devlog/rmd/project.md

   - update character to desire going to the region the win condition tile is in
 - pretty sure traps are misbehaving now, result of item modifiers?
 - probably need to remove everything about the vendor action
-- character jobs should be determined based on or somehow influenced by best attributes
+- character jobs should probably be removed entirely but I'm still
-  - like endurance and magnetism is a tank.
 - Combat needs to be replaced with a generic encounter type that tests the strongest attributes or something based on
+  - handle party loss
+  - tile relationships updated with loss and victory changes

 - ✅ give player something to do (perhaps something that is fun?)
  - ✅ single character starts with no gear
  - ✅ early fights acquire gear but can only ~equip or hold in hands~ put in 1-slot sack